Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

 Testing Ajax Applications
 -------------------------

+If your application under test uses AJAX technology, then you will need to know some techniques for handling AJAX implemented JI elements.
+If you're not sure if you application uses AJAX then ask your developers.
+Definitions and descriptions of AJAX can easily be found on the internet.

 How can I Pause my test app for an element in AJAX driven application?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In AJAX driven web applications; data is retrieved from server with out refreshing
+In AJAX driven web applications; information is retrieved from server with out refreshing
 the page.
-Usage of *waitForPageToLoad* would not work as page is not actually
-loaded.
-Pausing the test execution for certain period of time is also not a good
-approach as web element might appear late or earlier than stipulated period; leading
+The leads to UI elements within a page appearing, or being refreshed, asynchronously.
+That is, these UI elements can be updated, or even created, separately from refreshing the web-page.
+In this situation, using *waitForPageToLoad* would not work as page is not loaded, only the UI element itself is changed.
+Pausing the test execution for certain period of time is also not a good approach as web element might appear late or earlier than stipulated period; leading
 to test failures.

 A better approach would be to wait for element for predefined
 period and then continue execution as soon as element is found.

 For ex.
 Consider a page which brings a link (link=ajaxLink) on click of a button